Kashyap2210/kyakhanahai/README.md

 - Random meal generator
 - Directly order the generated meal on Zomato
 - Seeing nearby restaurants in your locality via Google Maps
+- See their personal profile information
+- Delete their account

 ## Technologies